puncsky/system-design-and-architecture/en/169-how-to-write-solid-code.md

 ---
+slug: 169-how-to-write-solid-code
+id: 169-how-to-write-solid-code
 layout: post
 title: "How to write solid code?"
 date: 2019-09-25 02:29
 comments: true
 categories: system design
+abstract: Empathy plays the most important role in writing solid code.
+Besides, you need to choose a sustainable architecture to decrease human resource costs in total as the project scales.
+Then, adopt patterns and best practices; avoid anti-patterns.
+Finally, refactor if necessary.
 language: en
 ---